 My appreciation for my culture and history became something that I became particularly keen on sharing through pictures, dance, cuisine and anecdotes, the only area I had not touched on was the clothes.
 And my word do we have such a distinct flair and flavor for fashion!
 Bright colors and rich fabric with poise and elegance to match—definitely something that you do not see every day elsewhere.
 One only needs to attend Sunday Mass to get a dose of brilliantly crafted headpieces balanced gracefully atop a woman’s head, or to witness a gentleman waltz through a gravel road as if to test whether a speck of dust has the audacity to rest upon his shoe

 House Of Tayo aims to showcase this African Sophistication, Style and Flavor through contemporary, locally made clothing and accessories.
-With style influences ranging from the Motown era to the works of Ozwald Boateng we seek to combine elegance and class with a strong sense of African Heritage and iconography.
+With style influences ranging from the Motown era to traditional British Tailoring we seek to combine elegance and class with a strong sense of African Heritage and iconography.

 The name “Tayo” is derived from Matayo which is the Swahili & Kinyarwanda version of Matthew.
 Im the 3rd Matthew Rugamba in my family so my dad came up with a nickname to differentiate me from my uncle and grandfather.
 It is a more contemporary version of something more traditional, much like I would like our clothes to be.